kaihoffman/linkerd-install-k3s/README.md

 # Installing the Linkerd Service Mesh on Civo Managed Kubernetes

 ## Introduction
-`k3s`, the Kubernetes service underlying the Civo Kubernetes platform, automatically bundles `Traefik` as the default ingress controller in its installation.
-One of the most commonly-asked questions from our community users of our managed Kubernetes service is about replacing `Traefik`, with a controller or service mesh of their choice.

-Why would you want to replace `Traefik` on your cluster?
-If you are looking to experiment with features of a particular service mesh is one reason (and the reason I started writing this guide!), but another one is to get native observability of inter-service communication provided by specialised service mesh applications.
+The Civo managed Kubernetes platform allows you to implement the components you like to use on your cluster, including service meshes and other service components.
+While the [Civo Kubernetes marketplace](https://www.civo.com/learn/deploying-applications-through-the-civo-kubernetes-marketplace) offers a one-click install of the `Maesh` service mesh, you may want to install a different solution of your choice that is not offered on the marketplace.
+Whether it is for feature experimentation or preference one type of tool over another, it is a good idea to consider meshing the services on your Kubernetes cluster.
+With a service mesh, you will be able to get native observability of inter-service communication provided by the visualisation and analysis tools they bundle.

-This guide will cover the removal of Traefik, and replacement of it as the Ingress Controller and Service Mesh by Linkerd, using the Civo command-line interface.
+This guide will cover the installation of Linkerd, a Service Mesh, using the Civo command-line interface, as at the time of writing this was not available as a marketplace application.
 You can, of course, use another service mesh of your choice instead - popular choices for this are [Istio](https://istio.io/), [Consul](https://www.hashicorp.com/products/consul/service-mesh) and the Traefik-based [Maesh](https://mae.sh/).
 You can install Maesh on your cluster with one click straight from the [Civo Kubernetes App Store](https://www.civo.com/learn/deploying-applications-through-the-civo-kubernetes-marketplace).

-If you want to use any of the other available service meshes, see their respective official documentation for installation instructions, which you will be able to follow once you remove `Traefik` according to the instructions below.
+If you want to use any of the other available service meshes, see their respective official documentation for installation instructions, which you will be able to follow once you set up your cluster according to the instructions below.

 ## Pre-Requisites
 You will need the following to get started: